 The global slavery index (www.globalslaveryindex.org) reported in 2018 that 40.3 million people worldwide are trapped in some form of slavery.
 Females account for 71% of this figure and 29% are male.
 The global slavery index figures are updated every four years and will next be available in 2022.

 Organisation Structure, Business and Supply Chain

-AMG Superalloys UK Limited and AMG Aluminum UK Limited are UK subsidiaries of AMG Advanced Metallurgical Group N.V. (‘AMG’).
+AMG Chrome Limited, AMG Aluminum UK Limited and AMG Alpoco UK Limited are UK subsidiaries of AMG Advanced Metallurgical Group N.V. (‘AMG’).

-With approximately 3,300 employees, AMG operates globally with production facilities in Germany, the United Kingdom, France, the United States, China, Mexico, India, Sri Lanka, and Mozambique and has sales and customer service offices in Russia and Japan.
+With approximately 3,300 employees, AMG operates globally with production facilities in Germany, the United Kingdom, France, the United States, China, Mexico, Brazil, India, Sri Lanka, and Mozambique and has sales and customer service offices in Japan.

-AMG Superalloys UK Limited is a leading provider of speciality metals, alloys and materials.
-The company manufactures, among other products, chromium metal, aluminium powders and cerium oxide based glass polishing powders.
+AMG Chrome Limited is a leading provider of speciality metals, alloys and materials.
+The company is a world leading manufacturer of chromium metal and chromium powders.

 AMG Aluminum UK Limited is a world-leading provider of grain refiners and master alloys for the aluminium industry.